Tableaus

 Category:

-In each case, there’s just enough information to allow you to understand what happened there.
-Often, there’s a corpse with a letter.
+In each case, there’s just enough information to allow you to understand what happened there, such as a corpse with a letter.
 You can do something similar with little minor points of interest.
-Sometimes it’s like a crime scene, but it can also be more like an archeological dig.
+Sometimes it can be like a crime scene, but it can also be more exploratory or just atmosphere tangent to the main adventure.
+They can shows the effect the villain is having on the land.
+Perhaps NPCs are fleeing the bad guys.
+Finding an abandoned cottage shows that.

 1. An adventurer killed by a trap.